Ietu/pirate-perfection/README.md

 # pirate-perfection
-The old Pirate Perfection trainer for PAYDAY 2, fixed the crashing to make it work with the latest update.
+The old Pirate Perfection trainer for PAYDAY 2, fixed the crashing on hotkeys and teleport to make it work with the latest update.
 Still working with the latest update 08/2025.

 Patron edition.
 This menu is operated using the function keys, F1 -> keybinds to see all keybinds.